No products in the basket.

 Welcome to Madonna di Campiglio, an utterly charming Italian town in the heart of the Brenta Dolomites mountain range.
 This town is so gorgeous, it was once a favourite of the Habsburg Empress Sissi and Emperor Franz Josef in the late 19th century.
 They loved to walk here by the rivers and lakes and into the forests and hills.
 And the location is just as popular with hikers today.

 Once a huge coral reef in the sea, the Dolomites is now a vast mountain range in northern Italy.
 The chain boasts 13 3,000m+ peaks, massive rock faces and stone towers teetering impossibly, all sublimely juxtaposed with lush green meadows where the jingle of bells drifts on the breeze as cows and goats graze in the sun amongst the flowers.
-By day the glorious and craggy peaks stand tall against blue skies and come dusk they glow as pink as the sun sets, before the dark descends and a dome of sparkling stars illuminates the night sky.
+By day the glorious and craggy peaks stand tall against blue skies and come dusk they glow as pink as the sunsets before the dark descends and a dome of sparkling stars illuminates the night sky.

-If you think my gushing sounds over the top, maybe you’ll believe just how stunning this region is when you hear that in 2009 UNESCO declared theses mountains a World Heritage Site due to their beauty and scientific importance.
+If you think my gushing sounds over the top, maybe you’ll believe just how stunning this region is when you hear that in 2009 UNESCO declared these mountains a World Heritage Site due to their beauty and scientific importance.

 And the best way to explore those incredible mountains are on the endless well-marked and well-maintained trails that wind their way all through the range.
 On the Outsider trip, you’ll be led by a professional guide on a choice of A and B hikes.
 So you’ll experience the best of these walks.